Bystra, Bielsko County

 Bystra is a village in the administrative district of Gmina Wilkowice, within Bielsko County, Silesian Voivodeship, in southern Poland.
-It lies approximately 3 km north-west of Wilkowice, 8 km south of Bielsko-Biała, and 55 km south of the regional capital Katowice.

 The village is located in Silesian Beskids, alongside Bystra stream.
 The name of the village is of topographic origin borrowed from an older name of the Bystra stream (nominative bystry: fast, rapid).

 History

 The village lies along the Bystra stream, left tributary of Biała River that historically divided the village into two parts: Bystra Krakowska (Cracovian Bystra) and Bystra Śląska (Silesian Bystra).
 They were therefore established in the 16th century as two separate villages.

 Bystra Śląska

 Silesian village lying on the left northern bank of the Bystra stream was first mentioned in 1570 when it was sold together with Silesian Mikuszowice and an adjacent wood by dukes of Cieszyn to the town of Bielsko.
 Soon after in 1572 it became a part Bielsko state country (since 1754 Duchy of Bielsko) that was split from the Duchy of Teschen.
 The village also politically belonged to the Habsburg monarchy.

 In the second half of the 19th century the village became a spa resort, especially after opening a railway line in 1878 a nearby Wilkowice.

 After the Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political and legal district of Bielsko.
 According to the censuses conducted in 1880, 1890, 1900 and 1910 the population of the municipality grew from 397 in 1880 to 548 in 1910 with a dwindling majority being native German-speakers (from 76.9% in 1880 to 51.7% in 1910) accompanied by a German-speaking minority (at most 14 or 1.9% in 1880), in terms of religion in 1910 majority were Roman Catholics (81.1%), followed by Protestants (14%), Jews (25 or 4.6%) and 2 people adhering to yet another faith.
 It was then considered to be a part of a German language island around Bielsko (German: Bielitz-Bialaer Sprachinsel).